Coconut Milk Yogurt

 - 1 teaspoon chia seeds

-- Optional: 2 tablespoons maple syrup (omit for Whole30)
+- Optional: 2 tablespoons maple syrup

 Instructions

-- Shake the can of coconut milk then open it and pour it into a 2-cup glass jar.
+- Shake the can of coconut milk and then open it and pour it into a 2-cup glass jar.
 Twist open the probiotic capsules and empty the powder into the coconut milk.
 Discard the capsules.15 ounce can full-fat coconut milk, 3 probiotic capsules

-- Stir the probiotic into the coconut milk using a plastic, ceramic, or wooden spoon.
-Cover the jar with cheesecloth or a piece of paper towel and secure it with an elastic band.
+- Cover the jar with cheesecloth or a piece of paper towel (it needs to breathe) and secure it with an elastic band.

 - Serve your coconut yogurt on its own, with a little maple syrup, or with the chia strawberry jam.